 It is available in different forms such as capsule, tablets, and syrups.
 Hydrocodone is also combined with acetaminophen to help with moderate pain.
 A combination with antihistamines and anticholinergics is also available and used for cough relief.
 Anticholinergics are substances that block neurotransmitters.

 Doctors prescribe hydrocodone to individuals suffering with pain caused by surgeries, long-term diseases, and injuries.
 Hydrocodone is also available in an extended-release preparation.
 This formulation releases hydrocodone into the blood and circulatory system in a slow and steady manner and can last for a long period of time.
 Users take the extended-release form every twelve hours for chronic and severe pain problems.

 Before taking hydrocodone, your doctor will assess your condition to identify if it is the right medication for you.
-If you have pre-existing conditions such as lung problems, head injuries, or brain conditions, inform your physician immediately.
-Using hydrocodone may also cause drug interactions, so if you have other medications, mention them to your physician and pharmacist.
+If you have a pre-existing condition such as a lung problem, head injury, or brain condition, inform your physician immediately.
+Using hydrocodone may also cause drug interactions, so if you are using other medications, mention them to your physician and pharmacist.

 Hydrocodone Brand Names

-Hydrocodone is a generic name.
+Hydrocodone is the generic name for the drug.
 Manufacturers combine hydrocodone with other drugs, such as acetaminophen or ibuprofen, and market it under a variety of brand names to treat pain and fight respiratory problems.

 Brand names for hydrocodone and acetaminophen combinations include:

 - Dolorex Forte

 Brand names for hydrocodone and ibuprofen combinations include: